-- To keep under close review the Trust's investment portfolio and its income requirements. - To review the strategy and management of the Trust's investment portfolio. - To have the Trust's Annual Report & Financial Statements available through its website during 2021. - To keep under close review any constraints on investment choice the Trustees agree. - To actively seek legacy receipts through a dedicated project.
+- To keep under close review the Trust's investment portfolio and its income requirements. - To review the strategy and management of the Trust's investment portfolio. - To have the Trust's Annual Report & Financial Statements available through its website during 2022. - To keep under close review any constraints on investment choice the Trustees agree. - To actively seek legacy receipts through a dedicated project to raise the profile of the Trust.